General requirements for personal protective equipment (PPE).

 , Head protection.

-(3) The employer must require employees to wear appropriate PPE in all operations where:
+(3) You must require employees to wear appropriate PPE in all operations where:

 • There is an exposure to hazardous conditions;